Contact UsMIT MITei

 FutureGen

-FutureGen is planned to be a zero emissions coal fueled power plant in Illinois.
+FutureGen was to be a zero emissions coal fueled power plant in Illinois.
 The project is coordinated by the FutureGen Industrial Alliance, a non-profit group who represents the power and coal industries.
 FutureGen was awarded $1 billion from the ARRA in August 2010 after significant changes were made to the project.
 Each of the eleven alliance members will be required to together contribute between $4-600 million over the life of the project.

 US Regional Partnerships